Methodology Group

 Commitment

 The role of the Guidelines Methodology Group is to ensure Methodology quality.
 That is the reason why ESAIC Guidelines Committee will not tolerate the lack of commitment from its members, as it could jeopardize the Task Force and the Guidelines.
-A Motivational Letter will be asked to each methodologist who is interested in working with a Task Force, in measuring his/her commitment.
+A Motivational Letter will be requested of each methodologist who is interested in working with a Task Force, so as to measure his/her commitment.